ThizThizzyDizzy/resource-spawner/README.md

 ```
 {
-    type: moon_phase//namespace not required for built-in stuff
+    //namespace not required for built-in stuff
+    type: moon_phase
-    min: 3 //must be at least a waning crescent
+    //must be at least a waning crescent
+    min: 3
-    max: 5 //must be no later than a waxing crescent
+    //must be no later than a waxing crescent
+    max: 5
 }
 ```
 </details>